FOSSEE/st-scripts/using_plot_interactively/script.rst

 ..
 R13

-This is done because if we wish to make another plot,it will overlap the previous plot.
+This is done because if we wish to make another plot, it will overlap the previous plot.
 As we do not wish to clutter the area with overlaid plots , we just clear it with clf().
 Now lets try a sine plot.

 ..
 L13